 22100.
 Sediments and Sedimentary Rocks.
 PQ: GEOS 13100-13200 or equivalent.
 This course is an introduction to the composition and genesis of detrital, biogenic, and chemical rocks at the Earth's surface, the diagnosis of major environments of formation, and their application to the analysis of Earth history and Earth resources.
 Weekly three-hour lab and two field trips required; consult undergraduate counselor for further information.
 Spring.
-Not offered 2002-03.
 L.